 Week 3 – Context

 Whew, week 3 already (technically week 4).
-Time flies when you don’t feel like you have enough of it.
+Time flies when you don’t feel like you have anywhere near enough of it.
 I wouldn’t say that I’m stressed yet, I’m stressed somewhere deep inside myself it’ll come and get me soon.
 I know what I’m doing and I know how to do it, I’m just scared that it won’t move me forward in any meaningful or useful way.
-I think this is due to me not having a clear end goal in mind, I think I need to make sub goals so I can feel like I have direction and also have the security of progress.
+I think this is due to me not having a clear end goal in mind at the moment, I think I need to focus on sub goals so I can feel like I have direction and also have the security of progress.
 I like to think my project looks a bit like this moment:

-This week started off with solo tutorials with Chris and Ewan.
-We spoke about how my contextual research around identity could be made into something actually useful.
+This week started off with one on one tutorials with Chris and Ewan.
+We spoke about how my contextual research around identity could be made into something actually useful to me.
 This was using the same method that I was taught by Ewan last week with insights instead of objects.
 I would gather this large swathe of contextual broad insights then pick three at random and see what pops out the other side after a bit of brain work.
-This excites me because it kind of forces me to move forward, almost at random, but random in a nice way, in a way that has grounding in research and in my area of interest the responsibility of immediate success is taken off my shoulders.
-After this discussion my project is a bit like this, which is movement in a direction, that isn’t around in circles (hopefully).
+This excites me because it forces me to move forward, almost at random, but random in a nice way, in a way that has grounding in research and in my area of interest the responsibility of immediate success is taken off my shoulders.
+After this discussion my project is a bit like this, which is movement in a direction, that isn’t around in circles I hope, we’ll see.

 We also had our first ever brand spanking new weekly class meeting!
 We were discussing the visual brand image for Social Digital (SD18).
-The visual team presented their ideas for branding and as a class we voted on our favorite color scheme and our favorite typography.
-It was fairly straightforward with stand out results.
-Now the visual team are to work on taking that information and turning it into our final SD18 brand.
+The visual team presented their ideas for branding and as a class we voted on our favourite colour scheme and our favourite typography.
+It was fairly straightforward with stand out winners.
+Now the visual team are to work on taking that information and turning it into our final SD18 brand in the near future.

-Things are getting tough in our fourth year between doing our actual project, writing our dissertation, fundraising a huge amount of money in a short space of time and all of this on top of living our actual day to day lives.
+Things are getting tough in our fourth year, between doing our actual project, writing our dissertation, fundraising a silly amount of money in a short space of time and all of this on top of living our actual day to day lives.
 As a result of this added stress we are trying to become closer as a group of people in order to support each other, the first way we are trying to do this is to have a ‘tea in the studio’.
-People are to bring along their own food or order a takeaway so we can just spend some time together.
-Most of the time the whole cohort is in the studio is within working time and we don’t get to socialise much despite spending so much time together.
-Hopefully by taking some time out we’ll form a stronger support network to make it through the next year together.
+People are to bring along their own food or order a takeaway so we can just spend some time together outside of work time.
+Most of the time the whole cohort is in the studio is within working time and we don’t actually get to socialise much despite spending so much time together.
+Hopefully by taking some time out we’ll form a stronger support network to make it through the next year together successfully.

 After Monday and Tuesday was wrapped up I turned my attention towards Thursday, the Converge Challenge awards event.
-This was the culmination of a process I started in April 2017 and was held in Glasgow Science center.
-I was in the top 5 in the Social Enterprise category with my business ‘Open Ears‘.
-Scottish First Minister Nicola Sturgeon was in attendance along with 200 other prominent figure in Scottish enterprise, read more about the event here.
-In the end I didn’t not win a prize but I gained valuable experience and knowledge from the people I met and the connections I had the opportunity to make there.
+This was the culmination of a process I started in April 2017 and was held in Glasgow Science centre.
+I had achieved top 5 in the Social Enterprise category with my business ‘Open Ears‘.
+Scottish First Minister Nicola Sturgeon was in attendance along with 200 other prominent figures in Scottish enterprise, read more about the event here in this post.
+In the end I actually did not win a prize but I did gain valuable experience and knowledge from the people I met and the connections I had the opportunity to make there.

-Towards the end of the week I made a plan on how I was to complete the Project Identification Brief due on Monday 9th October.
-This involved writing questions for both survey and interview.
-Preparing myself to use the inspiration method Ewan taught me and considering the design of the visual presentation.
-Looks like next week is going to be really busy.
+Towards the end of the week I made a quick plan on how I was to complete the Project Identification Brief due on Monday 9th October.
+This involved writing questions for both survey and interview purposes.
+Preparing myself to use the inspiration method Ewan taught me (once again) and considering the design of the visual presentation.
+Looks like next week is going to be really busy!